 As Australia debates budgets, debt and deficits, we rarely hear the views of communities affected by planned cuts.
-Whether it’s the size of the aid budget or the resourcing of the services of the Australian Broadcasting Corporation, or ABC, our neighbours have little input into decisions that affect their lives.
+Whether it’s the size of the aid budget or the resourcing of the services of the ABC our neighbours have little input into decisions that affect their lives.

 The latest blow is the planned redundancy of eighty staff from ABC International following the Abbott government’s decision to take Australia Network television away from the ABC.
 Revoking the $250 million TV contract – with just ninety days’ notice – has had an impact well beyond television.
 Given the integration of TV, radio and online services within ABC International, the decision affects not only Australia Network but also the other services providing crucial information to the islands region.